-I was 17, clinically depressed and I was waiting for an epiphany.
+I was 17, depressed and waiting for an epiphany.
 I tried to have one, I really did.

 In the end, I never had an epiphany.
-I left because I turned 18 and legally could, not because of some radical change.
 I am still waiting for my flash of lightning.

 Epiphanies might make for good plot lines, yet they are rare in real life.
 When I consider every person I have met who has quit a drug addiction, stopped drinking, left an abusive relationship, recovered from a mental illness or made some other radical change, it never happened in a moment.
 The same goes for my own life.
 What should have been wake up calls have never hit home.
 My drastic choices have always been the result of slow, incremental changes.
 There was never a flash of lightning.

 Looking back, I can see that waiting from an epiphany has only ever held me back.
 No one expects a sudden insight to repair their broken leg or eradicate a tumor.
 When it comes to our bodies, we all know that change and healing take time, effort, and meticulous care.
 Our minds and our lives are much the same.
 Nothing alters overnight.
 Joan Wickersham describes the process of healing as ‘like the slow absorption of a bruise.’